 It's a philosophy that's been around for decades, since the dawn of hifi.
 That's why when you walk into a vintage store today, you'll still see second hand component audio systems kicking about from the 70s.
 It is, by its nature, modular.

-Towards plastic neutrality.
+Towards plastic and carbon neutrality.

 And the impact of vinyl?